-Long Term Incentive Compensation
+Long-Term Incentive Compensation

-The Corporation may, in order to align the performance of its executives to strategic goals of the Corporation and its long-term Shareholder return, issue stock options ("Stock Options"), restricted share units ("RSUs") and/or, performance share units ("PSUs").
-A description of these awards follows, and details on each of the plans governing these awards under the heading, "Securities Authorized For Issuance Under Equity Compensation Plans".
+The Corporation may, in order to align the performance of its executives to strategic goals of the Corporation and its long-term Shareholder return, issue Options, RSUs and PSUs.
+A description of these awards follows, and details on each of the plans governing these awards can be found under the heading, "Securities Authorized For Issuance Under Equity Compensation Plans".